 Today, companies like The Persian Carpet reproduce these Arts and Crafts designs.
 These rugs often look vintage and contain earthy, muted colors and simplified floral designs.

 Their natural motifs and earthy colors make Arts and Crafts rugs a perfect fit for homes with lots of hardwood and other natural materials.

 Arts and Crafts rugs with geometric patterns go great with the simple lines of Mission style or Modern decor, while more intricate, colorful designs could add some great interest to a Bohemian style room.

 To view more Arts and Crafts rug options, take a look at the options available at The Amish Craftsman!

 Inspired by the Arts and Crafts movement, the Craftsman movement held a lot of the same ideals.
-Both movements valued quality craftsmanship over the number of products.
+Both movements valued quality craftsmanship over the quantity of products.
 Modern companies like Tiger Rug reproduce the designs of the skilled artists of this era.

 Craftsman rugs are very similar to Arts and Crafts Rugs.
-They also tend to come in earthy, muted colors with natural motifs or geometric designs.
+They tend to come in earthy, muted colors with natural motifs or geometric designs.

 These characteristics make them perfect for homes with a natural theme like Rustic or Mission design.
 They look great on hardwood floors!